Are you looking for an easy coffee and coconut oil scrub recipe that you can make in few minutes? Then, I got the one for you.

 Plain and simple— it’s best to avoid putting coffee grounds down the drain.
 Coffee grounds are among the biggest drain clogging offenders, along with fats, oil, and grease.Source

-Personally, I never had a problem with coffee grounds clogging the drains, but if you worry about this you could use a drain-grate or mesh to cover the drain’s opening.
+Personally, I never had a problem with coffee grounds clogging the drains, but if you worry about this, you could use a drain-grate or mesh to cover the drain’s opening.
+I use one like this one.
 Also don’t go over-board with the coffee grounds, I only add one tablespoon to the entire recipe and use it once a week.

 2. Can coconut oil clog the drains?